Rule 37. Failure to Make Disclosures or to Cooperate in Discovery; Sanctions

 (3) Types of Sanctions.
 Sanctions may include any of the orders listed in Rule 37(b)(2)(A)(i) through (vii).
 Instead of or in addition to these sanctions, the court may require the party failing to act, the attorney advising that party, or both, to pay the reasonable expenses--including attorney's fees--caused by the failure, unless the failure was substantially justified or other circumstances make an award of expenses unjust.

 (A) Generally.
 A party or person has a duty to take reasonable steps to preserve electronically stored information relevant to an action once it commences the action, once it learns that it is a party to the action, or once it reasonably anticipates the action's commencement, whichever occurs first.
 A court order or statute also may impose a duty to preserve certain information.

-(ii) Factors that a court should consider in determining whether a party took reasonable steps to preserve relevant electronically stored information include the nature of the issues raised in the action or anticipated action, the information's probative value, the accessibility of the information, the difficulty in preserving the information, whether the information was lost as a result of the good-faith routine operation of an electronic information system or the good-faith and consistent application of a document retention policy, the timeliness of the party's actions, and the relative burdens and costs of a preservation effort in light of the importance of the issues at stake, the parties' resources and technical sophistication, and the amount in controversy.
+(ii) Factors that a court should consider in determining whether a party or person took reasonable steps to preserve relevant electronically stored information include the nature of the issues raised in the action or anticipated action, the information's probative value, the accessibility of the information, the difficulty in preserving the information, whether the information was lost as a result of the good-faith routine operation of an electronic information system or the good-faith and consistent application of a document retention policy, the timeliness of the actions taken, and the relative burdens and costs of a preservation effort in light of the importance of the issues at stake, the resources and technical sophistication of the party or person subject to a duty to preserve, and the amount in controversy.